Part 3: Equipment and Clothing

 Satellite (Sat) phones are the most reliable form of two-way communication on Denali.
 Nevertheless, even satellite phones can occasionally drop signals or otherwise malfunction.

 Small handheld radios such at the FRS (Family Radio Service) and GMRS (General Mountain Radio Service) have become almost standard equipment on Denali.
-They are useful for communicating between members of your party if you split up, between other teams on the mountain, and the NPS monitors channel 1 on the FRS frequency from their camps at 7,200- and 14,200-feet.
+They are useful for communicating between members of your party if you split up, as well as communication with other teams on the mountain.
+Furthermore, the NPS rangers monitor Channel 1 on the FRS frequency from their camps at 7,200- and 14,200-feet.
 Coverage and range of these units isn't perfect, but typically you will be able to communicate with a nearby team assuming they have their radio on.
 FRS/GMRS radios have differing levels of broadcast signal strength and the antennas (ability to receive) also vary in quality and ability.
 Do a little research and get the best quality radios you can.
 A few of the flight services offer radio rental while on your trip.

 Aviation band radios are still used by some groups but they are fairly specific in their function.
 They can communicate with aircraft directly if an aircraft is in the vicinity, which could be helpful on more remote routes in the range and on Denali.
 Inquire with your flight service about rental and frequencies.